vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 Before this the counter check called a reset a protocol violation and `vulkanFatal` terminated the process -- and a TDR resets every context on the machine, so any application's runaway shader killed every running core.

+### The reset that is not observable at all

+Measured on Linux, RADV 26.2.2 on an AMD Raphael integrated GPU, kernel 7.2.2-1-cachyos, by submitting a finite but very long arithmetic compute shader through a real exec pool.
+The kernel log records what happened: compute ring `comp_1.1.0` timed out, the ring reset failed, and the device went through a full MODE2 reset and resumed.
+The core saw none of it.
+The submission was accepted with signal value 1; the host wait eventually returned `VK_SUCCESS`; the counter query returned `VK_SUCCESS` with **value 1, exactly the value the submission was going to signal**, not the sentinel; and the checked output word still held the untouched input seed.
+Creating another semaphore, `vkDeviceWaitIdle` and a later `acquire` on the same logical device all succeeded, and **nothing anywhere returned `VK_ERROR_DEVICE_LOST`**.
+So `waitTimelines` returned established completion, the sweep released the retention exactly once, and a filter would have taken stale bytes as its result with no error on any path.

+Nothing in Vulkan separates that from a real completion.
+The specification permits a wait to succeed after a loss, does not require a driver to report the loss at all, and offers no reset status query -- Vulkan replaced that idea with device loss, which is the thing this stack does not report.
+The device fault extension only becomes queryable after a loss is reported, so it does not help either.
+Coverage therefore has two axes and only one of them is complete:

+- **Which waits are checked: all of them.** Every host wait in the core goes through `waitTimelines`, and a filter reaches the same policy through `gpuExecWaitValue` for a pool's timeline or `gpuTimelineWaitValue` for one of its own, so no wait anywhere skips the check.
+  That includes a wait already in progress when another thread latches the loss: the flag is read once more before a successful wait reports completion.
+Without it every worker sitting in a wait at the moment of a reset returned success and handed out its frame, while the worker that happened to submit next was already being told the device was gone -- with several workers in flight that is the ordinary shape of a reset, and it was the one silent case that could be closed for the price of an atomic load.
+- **What there is to check: two observables.** A conformant `VK_ERROR_DEVICE_LOST` from any wait, submit or counter query, or `resetTimelineValue` on a timeline.
+A reset that signals the exact pending values produces neither and is accepted as success.

+The only thing that would close it is proof the GPU itself has to produce: every submission writing its own value into host-visible memory as its last command, checked where the host already waits and already has the availability barrier for it.
+Two parts of that need design rather than a patch.
+Submissions from one pool can be in flight together and complete out of order, so a single per-timeline word gives false alarms and the proof has to be per context or carry max semantics.
+And a timeline a filter signals itself through `setGPUPlaneProducer` is one the core cannot make write anything, so those chains would stay unverified without an API for the filter to publish its own proof.

+That is **deliberately not implemented**.
+Reopen it if a driver turns up that reports a reset in some third way the core could act on, if a cheaper check appears, or if this is ever seen in a real filter graph rather than a probe.

+One thing bounding the damage is untested: whether the *next* submission on that logical device reports device loss.
+The core already calls markDeviceLost on a submit returning it, so if RADV reports it there, one frame is wrong and the rest of the graph errors out; if it never reports it, every frame after the reset is silently wrong.
+The reproduction acquired a context on the reset device and abandoned it without dispatching, so this is open.
+It costs one more case in the same probe to settle, and it changes only how much is lost, not whether the first frame is.

+What is at risk is integrity and nothing else.
+Work a reset killed really is not running, so releasing its retentions and recycling its memory stay correct: the reproduction saw exactly one release, no double free, no teardown deadlock and a clean destruction.
+The claim that fails is only that the work happened.
+The other ways GPU output can be silently wrong -- a shader bug, a missing producer pair, a missing availability barrier, a region recycled under a live dispatch -- are not affected by any of this and have their own mechanisms above.

 The other half is what a *failed* wait means, which is not one thing (I30). `vkWaitSemaphores` returns only `VK_SUCCESS`, `VK_ERROR_DEVICE_LOST` and the two allocation failures, and the last